-- ME2 Engage in integrated planning and service design approaches while assuring consistent and strong clinical governance with partners to connect the system to deliver seamless and sustainable care pathways and build sector collaboration. - EA6,EA7 Perform and coordinate public health functions (including responding to notifiable conditions and population health) as the leading health service of a Local Public Health Unit (LPHU), working with other entities within the local public health catchment.
+ME2 Engage in integrated planning and service design approaches while assuring consistent and strong clinical governance with partners to connect the system to deliver seamless and sustainable care pathways and build sector collaboration.

-- ME2 Regional, sub-regional or local regional health needs assessment to develop a population health plan. - ME2 Partner with mental health and wellbeing services in the local region to implement mental health reform. - EA7 LPHUs manage and deliver local public health responses to integrated notifiable conditions-including COVID-19 within their catchment.
+- ME2 RCH together with the Victorian Paediatric Clinical Network will develop a statewide paediatric plan. - ME2 Partner with mental health and wellbeing services in the local region to implement mental health reform.